4ms/stm32mp1-baremetal/README.md

-# STM32MP1 Cortex-A7 baremetal basic project
+# STM32MP1 Cortex-A7 baremetal example projects

-This is a set of template projects for baremetal applications on the Cortex A7 core of an STM32MP1 microprocessor.
-It also is a useful introduction to what's needed for a baremetal Cortex-A7 application.
+This is a set of example and template projects for bare-metal applications on the STM32MP15x Cortex-A7 microprocessor.
+Why the STM32MP1?Since there are lots of projects and tutorials about bare-metal Cortex-M applications, the projects highlight what's different between the Cortex-A and Cortex-M processors.
+I hope this also serves as a basic introduction to bare-metal real-time Cortex-A7 applications.
+Most of the code is in modern C++, with some assembly thrown in there where needed.

+I am actively refining and adding new example projects to this.
+If you want to see something, please ask! (open a github issue)

+My intended audience is people who have some familiarity with the ARM Cortex-M series, or perhaps ATMEGA series, or other microcontrollers.
+You should be comfortable with the concepts of interrupts, stacks, HAL, etc. If not, you'll need to brush up on microcontroller fundamentals before proceeding.

+Here's what's inside:

+  * **Minimal Boot**: Hello World project to prove the bootloader and your hardware is working.
+  * **Ctest**: Demonstrates the startup code for a C/C++ project: setting up the stack, initializing globals, etc.
+  * **Basic IRQ**: Basic interrupt handling with the A7's Generic Interrupt Controller.
+  * **Nested IRQ**: More sophisticed interrupt handling: interrupts interrupting interrupts! (and using lambdas as handlers!)
+  * **Multicore_a7**: Demonstrates running both A7 cores in parallel.
+  * **Copro_rproc**: Using the rproc feature of U-boot to load and run firmware on the M4 core in parallel with the A7 core.
+  * **Copro_embedded**: Embedding the M4 firmware binary into the A7's firmware binary, and loading it on demand.
+Wacky, but cool.
+  * **STM32Cube HAL**: [TODO] demonstrates using ST's HAL.
+  * **Audio Processor**: [TODO] not a simple example, but a real-world practical project that uses all of the above features to create an audio effect.

 ## Motivation
 There are plenty of resources for using a Cortex-A with Linux.
 Why am I using it for a bare-metal project?
 The answer is simple: real-time audio processing.
-Lots of fast RAM and a fast processor make this a great platform for real-time processing, but everything I've read about Cortex-A series chips say they're not for real-time systems.
+Lots of fast RAM and two fast processors (plus an M4 coprocessor) make this a great platform for real-time processing.
+But everything I've read about Cortex-A series chips say they're not for real-time systems.
 Why not?
-I wanted to find out if it can be done (whether it _should_ be done is another question!)
-And so far, the answer is
-yes: you can use a Cortex-A as a powerful real-time processor (but it's not easy, and of course you don't get all the benefits of having Linux.)
+I wanted to find out...
+And what I've discovered is that yes, you can use a Cortex-A as a powerful real-time processor (but it's not trivial, and of course you don't get all the awesome benefits of having Linux.)
+If you just need raw power and are comfortable with bare-metal programming (that is, not using an OS or even an RTOS), then hopefully these example projects can be a good foundation for your first Cortex-A bare-metal project.

-The STM32MP157 is a powerful chip, with two Cortex-A cores running at 650MHz, L1 and L2 caches, up to 1GB of 533MHz RAM, a Cortex-M4 core and a suite of peripherals.
+The STM32MP157 is a powerful chip, with two Cortex-A7 cores running at 650MHz or 800MHz, L1 and L2 caches, up to 1GB of 533MHz RAM, a Cortex-M4 core and a suite of peripherals.
 There's a large gap between this and the next chip down in ST's
 lineup: the STM32H755, which is has two cores (480MHz M7 + 240MHz M4) and can
-only use SDRAM at 143MHz, which is terribly slow.
+only use SDRAM at 143MHz, which can be painfully slow for algorithms that perform a lot of reads and writes to memory (e.g.  reverb).

+The peripherals on the STM32MP1 are often identical to the peripherals on ST's Cortex-M7 chips such as the STM32H750 or H743.
+That means once you have the basic bare-metal framework up and running on the Cortex-A7, you may be able to just run your M7 project and all the I2C, SPI, SAI, UART, GPIO, etc will "just work".

 ## Overview

+Each project is meant to demonstrate a simple idea with as few dependencies as possible.
+The CMSIS device header for the STM32MP157 chip is used as the HAL (except for projects demonstrating the use of ST's Cube HAL, obviously).
+U-boot is used for the bootloader (don't worry if you're not familiar with U-boot!)

-The project has three parts: bootloaders in `u-boot/` helper scripts in `scripts/` and the rest of the directories are example projects (`ctest/`, `minimal_boot/`, `nested_irq/`) and library code shared between projects (`lib/`)
+The project has three parts: bootloader in `u-boot/` helper scripts in `scripts/` and the rest of the directories are example projects (`ctest/`, `minimal_boot/`, `nested_irq/`) and library code shared between projects (`lib/`)